 Learn about Revolutionary War hero and Knoxville founder Gen. James White when you visit his log home, which once served as capital of the Southwest Territory.

 One of Tennessee’s most famous sons, soldier, frontiersman and Congressman David Crockett, lived in several areas in Tennessee.
 At The Hermitage, learn about Andrew Jackson, soldier, hero of the War of 1812 and president of the United States.
 Stand on the hallowed ground of Shiloh and Stones River, where thousands fell in bloody battles.

 The U.S. Navy’s first admiral, David Farragut, originally from the Knoxville area, was commissioned as a midshipman at only nine years old.
 A hero in the Civil War for his victory at Mobile Bay, Farragut is known for his order to “Damn the torpedoes!
 Full speed ahead.”

 Pay homage to World War I hero Sgt.
-York by visiting his home and the school he established.
-Find out how Cordell Hull influenced the events of World War II and learn the amazing role that the city of Oak Ridge played in ending the war.
+Alvin York by visiting his home and the school he established.
+Find out how Cordell Hull influenced the events of World War II.
+Learn the amazing role that the “Secret City” of Oak Ridge played in ending the war.